justinbeetle/pyDragonWarrior/new_combat.md

 ### Weapon Types

 **Sword:** Metal bladed weapon with medium reach.
-The weight distribution is near the weilder allowing fast movement and parrying.
+The weight distribution is near the wielder allowing fast movement and parrying.

 Allows the following attacks: